A Timeline of Vermeer's Life - 1641-1652

 Antonio Stradivari

-Antonio Stradivari (d.1737), violin maker, was born at Cremona.
-From 1698 to 1725 Stradivari produced his finest instruments and carried his manufacture to the highest possible finish, the outlines are designed with taste and purity, the wood is rich and carefully selected, the arching falls off in gentle and regular curves, the scroll is carved with great perfection, and the varnish is fine and supple.
-Stradivari fixed the exact shape and position of the sound-holes, and his model has been copied by most makers since his time.
-He definitively settled the shape and details of the bridge, which cannot be altered in the slightest degree without in some way injuring the tone of the instrument.
+Antonio Stradivari (d.1737), violin maker, is born at Cremona.
+From 1698 to 1725 Stradivari produces his finest instruments and carries his manufacture to the highest possible finish: the instruments' outlines are designed with taste and purity, the wood is rich and carefully selected, the arching falls off in gentle and regular curves, the scroll is carved with great perfection, and the varnish is fine and supple.
+Stradivari fixes the exact shape and position of the sound-holes, and his model is copied by most violin makers since his time.
+He definitively settles on the shape and details of the bridge, which cannot be altered in the slightest degree without in some way injuring the tone of the instrument.
 The only essential part of the violin which has had to be changed since Stradivari's time is the bass-bar.

-Heinrich Ignaz Franz von Biber, German composer, born.
+Heinrich Ignaz Franz von Biber, German composer, is born.

 SCIENCE & PHILOSOPHY

-John Milton: "Areopagitica," for the freedom of the press.
+John Milton writes Areopagitica, in defense of the freedom of the press.

 HISTORY

-July 2, Lord Cromwell crushed the Royalists at the Battle of Marston Moor near York, England.
-Cromwell came from minor gentry in Huntingdon and had served in Parliament before the wars, during which he commanded the Ironsides, a cavalry regiment famous for its discipline and tenacity.
-Although he had had no previous military experience, he showed amazing courage and tactical brilliance, particularly at the Battle of Marston Moor
+July 2, Lord Cromwell crushes the Royalists at the Battle of Marston Moor near York, England.
+Cromwell came from minor gentry in Huntingdon and had served in Parliament before the wars, during which he commands the Ironsides, a cavalry regiment famous for its discipline and tenacity.
+Although he had no previous military experience, he shows courage and tactical brilliance, particularly at the Battle of Marston Moor.

-Pope Innocent X was elected Pope.
-He was from the noble Roman Pamphili family.
+Pope Innocent X is elected Pope.
+He is from the noble Roman Pamphili family.

 VERMEER'S LIFE & ART